 This university is recognized by the Carnegie Foundation as well, classified in the top level of research universities.
 USF students are among the top Fulbright U.S. Scholarship recipients, and the university is one of (only) 15 universities in the nation selected as a Tillman Partnership University of the Pat Tillman Foundation.

-The USF focuses greatly on benefiting students, faculty, staff, alumni and communities and is truly a leader in terms of providing a high-quality education and opportunities for all those fortunate enough to be admitted.
+The USF focuses greatly on benefiting students, faculty, staff, alumni and communities and is truly a leader in terms of providing a high-quality education and opportunities.

 - Notable alumni include journalist Richard Oppel, former editor of the Austin American-Statesman and Charlotte Observer, and Kimberly Ross, executive vice president and chief financial officer of global cosmetics company Avon.

 Its in-state tuition and fees are $6,410 (2018-19); out-of-state tuition and fees are $17,324 (2018-19).